Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-Based on the most up-to-date information available, there are 25 open-membership organizations at Albertus Magnus College.
-The most popular student organization is Multicultural Club, followed by Business Club and Campus Activities Board.
-Other popular organizations among the students at Albertus Magnus College are Black Student Union and Student Government Association.
+The number of student organizations and groups with open membership at this school is 25.
+The student organization with the highest level of popularity is Multicultural Club, followed by Business Club and Campus Activities Board.
+Other popular student organizations at this school are Black Student Union and Student Government Association.

 There is a drama club you can join if acting is something that interests you.